anita56yu/noteapp_iid_tdd/docs/FEATURES.md

     - [ ] **T2.12:** Implement logic to handle `ImageContentType`.
 - [ ] **F3:** Note Tagging and Searching.
 Users can tag notes with keywords and search for notes using these keywords.
 - [ ] **F4:** Note Sharing and Collaboration.
 Users can share notes with others, enabling co-editing and real-time content visibility.
+    - [ ] **T4.1:** Define a method in the domain layer that adds a content to a note with additional parameters such as lock status.
 - [ ] **F5:** Multi-Device Synchronization.
 User's notes and keywords are synchronized across all their devices.
 - [ ] **F6:** API Security.
 APIs validate input to prevent errors and misuse.
 - [ ] **F7:** Decouple Data Persistence with a Repository Layer.